galatti/Nexus/CONTRIBUTING.md

 - Provide proper type annotations
 - Avoid `any` types unless absolutely necessary
 - Follow existing code style and patterns
+- Use shared types from `src/shared/types.ts`

+### Cross-Platform Development
+- **Always provide both .sh and .ps1 versions** of any automation scripts
+- Use environment variables instead of hardcoded paths
+- Test on multiple platforms when possible
+- Follow platform-specific best practices

 ### Linting and Formatting
 ```bash